gitextensions/GitExtensionsDoc/source/settings.rst

     - `DFT_WIDTH` Guess a reasonable width, so scrollbar is (barely) activated.

     It is possible to override the Git Extensions settings in the Git difftool configuration.
-    In addition, the theme colors are applied (which not alway plays well with the Difftastic syntax highlighting).
+    In addition, the theme colors are applied (which not always plays well with the Difftastic syntax highlighting).
-    For example the environmental variable `DFT_DISPLAY` how changes are aligned.
+    For example the environmental variable `DFT_DISPLAY` that defines how changes are aligned.
 The default is *adaptive*, *Patch* uses *inline*.
     The following forces a side-by-side view::

        [difftool "difftastic"]